My leads are word-of-mouth referrals. Do I really need a website?

 How can a website help me grow my business?

-In it’s simplest form, your website can help to grow your business just by being an information resource for your clients — a place where you can answer all the myriad of client questions that come your way.
-This also forms a great knowledge base for any staff you hire, so you can be providing a consistent response to those questions you get time and again (great for brand).
+In its simplest form, your website can help to grow your business just by being an information resource for your clients — a place where you can answer all the myriad of client questions that come your way.
+This also forms a great knowledge base for any staff you hire, so you can provide a consistent response to those questions you get time and again (great for the brand).

 Attract clients away from your competitors